dondominio/ddnotes/README.md

 - .md
 - .html

-This is the default configuraction at `config.inc.php.dist`
+This is the extensions default configuration at `config.inc.php.dist`
 ```php
     "extensions" => [
             /**